influxdata/flux/docs/SPEC.md

 ### Variable initialization

-Variables are initialized in declaration order but only after all of the variables they depend on have been initialized.
-For packages consisting of multiple source files, declaration order depends on the order in which the files are presented to an interpreter.
-However package variables are initialized with the same value regardless of said file order.
+Variables are initialized and assigned the same value regardless of the order they are declared in the source.
 A variable cannot have a direct or indirect dependency on itself.

 ### Option initialization

-Options are initialized in declaration order.
 An option cannot have dependencies on any other options assigned in the same package block.

 ### Package imports

-Imported packages are initialized in declaration order.
+Packages imported in the same file block are initialized in declaration order.
 A package cannot be imported twice in the same file block.
-A package will only be initialized once even if it is imported multiple times in a package.
+A package will only be initialized once even if it is imported multiple times (across file blocks) in a package.
-A package may be imported purely for its side effects however any such package cannot be imported twice within the same package.
-A package cannot import two separate packages that modify the same option.
+Initializing imported packages must be deterministic.
+To be more precise, after all imported packages are initialized, each imported option must be assigned the same value regardless of the order in which package files are presented to an interpreter.

 ## Built-ins